No Line on the Horizon: Composition

 "Stand Up Comedy" went through numerous iterations; at one point, Lanois noted, "that song was about six different songs".
 In its original concept, the track featured mandolins playing in a Middle Eastern beat.
 The riff was altered and a chorus of "for your love" was introduced.
 This version was discarded as the band came up with a new riff and lyrics, only retaining the "for your love" vocal.
 U2 liked the result at the end of the sessions, but felt that the song would appear too "crafted"; they instead chose an older mix for inclusion on the album.
 Several of the song's lyrics, including the line, "Be careful of small men with big ideas", relate to Bono's self-mockery.
 The guitar sound from the experimental "Fez" portion of "Fez – Being Born" was developed while the band recorded "The Saints Are Coming" during the Rick Rubin sessions.
 Lanois edited the part, adding a beat developed by Eno, before playing it for the group.
 The sounds of a Moroccan marketplace were also added.
 The faster section of the song, "Being Born", was altered into the same key as "Fez" and Lanois placed the two sections together, creating the one song.
-The "let me in the sound" chant from "Get On Your Boots" is included at the beginning of the track.
+The "let me in the sound" chant from "Get On Your Boots" is included at the beginning of the track, which has been described as an introductory sound collage.

 "White as Snow" focuses on the soldier character's last thoughts as he dies from the wounds suffered from an improvised explosive device.
 The song is based on the traditional hymn "Veni, veni, Emmanuel"; the idea to base the song on a public domain melody was suggested to Lanois by Newfoundland musician Lori Anna Reid.
 "Breathe" is set on 16 June, an intentional reference to James Joyce's novel Ulysses.
 U2 worked on an earlier version of the song for a long time before they scrapped it and re-recorded it with Lillywhite.
 Two sets of lyrics were also present; one about Nelson Mandela, and the other "more surreal and personal".
 The band decided to use the latter.
 "Cedars of Lebanon", written from the perspective of a journalist covering a war overseas, was created in a similar manner to "Fez – Being Born".
 The song's melody was based on a sample of "Against the Sky", a track Eno and Lanois had collaborated on with Harold Budd for the 1984 album The Pearl; the group noted that the ambience of the song was "like a direct throwback to the early 80s".
 The final verse is a condemnation of the Iraq War.